 Here is a write-up of what we covered in our conference last month.
 Please share!
 If you have any questions, do contact us.
 We will also be covering the presentation again on Tuesday 7th November st St Brelade’s Parish Hall,

 The States of Jersey hosted an international conference on sea lettuce on Thursday 05 and Friday 06 October 2017.
 SOS Jersey weren’t invited, but went nonetheless; our representative, environmental scientist Jacqui Carrel’s details weren’t included on the delegate list either;

 Here is a post from a year ago today – let’s find out how we’ve progressed (or not) since then.
 First, however, look at this picture taken today (and weep), and go down and smell the sulphurous odours in St Aubin’s

 Today the States’ Environment Department have stated furrowing will not work to help alleviate the sea lettuce problem, so the project will not continue.
 It appears, however, they will carry on with the ‘dumping at sea’ project.
 Save Our Shoreline

 Our roving reporter had a look at the furrows just after lunch when the furrows were beginning to be exposed after a second high tide since the initial ploughing was carried out, and then again at low tide.
 Our thoughts

 If you saw our environmental scientist Jacqui Carrel on the news earlier saying we think on the face of it hotelier Steve Beddoe’s plans for developing the area alongside the Avenue at West Mount are good, she did say that.

 Jacqui is in today’s JEP (p6, Fri 17 Feb 2017) giving our thoughts on using boats to take the sea lettuce piles out to sea.
-While the JEP gives accurate quotes, they aren’t assigned to right bits
+While the JEP gives accurate quotes, they aren’t assigned to right bits in all cases!

 It’s been busy media-wise.
 Our environmental scientist Jacqui Carrel has been on Channel TV on various subjects three times over the last week and is due to speak on Radio Jersey tomorrow morning (Wed 15 Feb).
 Here’s a brief overview of what

 Given how we were attacked last summer by the DfI (formerly TTS) for being alarmist, we think its important to point out that the warnings (headlines) from this article in The Times aren’t ours and come from French toxicologists.

-Today saw an oral question from Senator Sarah Ferguson (plus supplementaries from Deputies Andrew Lewis and Monford Tadier) on the levels of nitrates being discharged from the Bellozanne sewage effluent outflow into St Aubin’s Bay and the legality
+Today saw an oral question from Senator Sarah Ferguson (plus supplementaries from Deputies Andrew Lewis and Monford Tadier) on the levels of nitrates being discharged from the Bellozanne sewage effluent outflow into St Aubin’s Bay and the legality of the levels.

 This response is with reference to the article in the Jersey Evening Post (Monday 03 October 2016), ‘Environment hit back over alarmist pollution claims’ and a couple of other erroneous statements we have heard/seen on the media.